PredictLand/PL-TEC-PLPipes/README.md

 * *How should I break my program into actions?*

-  Well, the truth is We are still at the point of learning about how is the best way to structure a data science project around actions!
+  Well, the truth is we are still learning about how are the best ways to structure data science projects around actions!

   Tipically, there are three clear parts in a Data Science project: